ikramnaser/NLP-darija/README.md

 ## 🔍 Key Insights

+- 📌 **Translation quality improves with task-specific prompt tuning**
+- ⚠️ No robust open-source **Darija-English parallel corpus** exists
+- 🚨 There is an urgent need for **culturally aware NLP tools** and **dedicated datasets** for Darija and other low-resource dialects

-- ✅ LLMs like GPT-4 and Claude perform decently on general translation tasks
+  LLMs like GPT-4 and Claude perform decently on general translation tasks, but **struggle** with:
-- ❌ They **struggle** with:
   - Sarcasm
   - Idiomatic expressions
   - Arabizi (Romanized Arabic)
   - Context-heavy disambiguation

-- 📌 **Translation quality improves with task-specific prompt tuning**
-- ⚠️ No robust open-source **Darija-English parallel corpus** exists
-- 🚨 There is an urgent need for **culturally aware NLP tools** and **dedicated datasets** for Darija and other low-resource dialects

 ---

 ## 🚀 Future Directions